akram12affou/ReflectionGame/README.md

 # ReflectionGame
-fixing Timing and game over in impair alert
+fixing Timing and game over in impair alert to fixed